L'Austral current position

 Review of L'Austral

-Launched in 2011, L'Austral is the 2nd in a series of four identical Compagnie du Ponant cruise ships, together with Le Boreal, Le Soleal and Le Lyrial.
-All these vessels feature ice-strengthened hulls, sleek-design superstructures, Zodiacs for ship-to-shore landing and coastal cruising itinerary routes (featuring overnight stays, long port days and late evening departures).
+The 2011-built MS L'Austral cruise ship is the 2nd in a series of four identical/same-designed Ponant-owned superyachts, with sisterships Le Boreal, Le Soleal and Le Lyrial.
+All these vessels feature ice-strengthened hulls, sleek-design superstructures, Zodiacs (for ship-to-shore landings and coastal cruising), longer itineraries with overnight port stays and late-evening port departures.

 Cruise itinerary program

 L’Austral cruise ship is small enough and provides a truly intimate experience.
 This special yacht is ideally suited to visit ports of call that bigger ships cannot reach.
-On board, L’Austral offers two restaurants – the casual Le Grill and the Gastronomic restaurant (the main dining room serving international and French cuisine).
+Onboard restaurants are two - the casual Le Grill and the Gastronomic restaurant (MDR-main dining room serving international and French cuisine).

 Follows the complete list of L'Austral restaurants and food bars.

 - Gastronomic Restaurant (“Le Coromandel”, 268-seat, ship’s MDR; serves International upscale cuisine; offers open-seating dining, with buffet-style breakfast and lunch, the waiter served dinner)

 - Grill Restaurant (“Le Rodrigues”, offers open-seating buffet breakfast and lunch, served dinner; has an outdoor seating area).